neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartI/ConceptsOfModernProgramming.rst

 can be used to mark objects as entity or value object, and to add validation rules to properties.
 In the domain object below, a sample of such an annotated class is given.
-As PHP does not have a language construct for annotations, this is emulated by FLOW3 by parsing the source code comments.
+As PHP does not have a language construct for annotations, this is emulated by TYPO3 Flow by parsing the source code comments.

 In order to mark a domain object as *aggregate root*, only a repository has to be created for it, based on a certain naming convention.
-Repositories are the easiest way to make domain objects persistent, and FLOW3 provides a base class containing generic ``findBy*`` methods.
+Repositories are the easiest way to make domain objects persistent, and TYPO3 Flow provides a base class containing generic ``findBy*`` methods.
 Furthermore, it supports a domain-specific language for building queries which can be used for more complex queries, as shown in below in the ``AccountRepository``.